Theory and History of Ontology (www.ontology.co)by Raul Corazzon | e-mail: rc@ontology.co

 The ontological Abfolge relation is a feature of the world absolutely independent of our ability to reason about it.
 By establishing that these notions correspond, we would ensure that the logical structure of the world is accessible, that some line of thought could trace the dependencies of truths, that the reasons behind the complex facts of reality are discoverable and comprehensible." (p.
 92)

-21. Guigon, Ghislain.
+32. Guigon, Ghislain.
 2012.
 "Spinoza on Composition and Priority."
 In Spinoza on Monism, edited by Goff, Philip, 183-205.
 New York: Palgrave-Macmillan.

 "In section 9.1 I argue that Spinoza agrees that there are many concrete things though there is only one fundamental concrete thing.
 In section 9.2 I argue that Spinoza’s view is that the fundamental concrete thing, the extended substance, is mereologically simple.
 However, this interpretation of Spinoza faces two challenges that I shall explore: a puzzle about the occurrence of composition in extended reality, and a puzzle about substantial simplicity.
 Sections 9.3 and 9.4 provide conceptual tools that will allow me to address these two challenges in sections 9.5 and 9.6: section 9.3 introduces Spinoza’s threefold distinction between kinds of composition and section 9.4 is a study of Spinoza’s doctrine about beings of reason." (p.
 184)

-22. Kasabova, Anna.
+36. Kasabova, Anna.
 2012.
 "Bolzano’s Semantic Relation of Grounding: A Case Study."
 In Inference, Consequence, and Meaning: Perspectives on Inferentialism, edited by Gurova, Lilia, 85-103.
 Newcastle upon Tyne: Cambridge Scholars Publishing.

-(Begründung) or explanatory force.
+"Bernard Bolzano, the 19th Century mathematician and philosopher who taught at the University of Prague, worked out a semantic notion of grounding (Abfolge) for providing proofs with an objective ground (Begründung) or explanatory force.
 He claims that a true statement or truth is grounded or scientifically proved if and only if it is shown to be objectively dependent on other truths.(1) Bolzano holds a foundationalist view on which there are basic true propositions or axioms and basic beliefs that support derivative propositions and derivative beliefs based on the more basic propositions and beliefs.
 He claims that a semantic dependence relation holds between basic propositions or basic beliefs and derivative propositions or derivative beliefs, a relation he calls Abfolge, translated as the grounding relation, where grounding a statement means giving a reason for that statement." (p.
 85)

 (1) Beyträge II, (1810), § 12. cf. also 1817, §1 where he says that scientific proofs should be groundings (Begründungen) and introduces the terms Grundwahrheiten and Folgewahrheiten."